When is co>lab?

 Who is co>lab for?

-The course is run in English, but any language combination is welcome, so long as there is at least two other participants with your language to provide feedback and act as a pivot if necessary.
+The course is run primarily in English, but any language combination is welcome, so long as there is at least two other participants with your language combination to provide feedback and act as a pivot if necessary.

 How much does co>lab cost?